Court-Admissible DNA Testing in Grand Rapids, MI

 Check-In & Identity Verification

 On the day of testing, you will check in at our front desk and present a valid government-issued photo ID.
 For minors, a parent or legal guardian usually provides identification and accompanies the child.
 Our staff will confirm names, take photographs where required, and review any paperwork you have brought.
-This check-in information becomes part of the record that supports chain of custody.
+This check-in information becomes part of the record that supports the chain of custody.

 Cheek Swab Collection